weswhitney/boatfight/README.md

 Alternate turns guessing where people's boats are on the grid.

-aplph button selector/Number selector button for the
+button selector/Number selector button for the